Current as of: December 21, 2024 - 09:43

 Transport

 A private minibus with a dedicated driver will be at our disposal throughout the holiday for transfers to and from the mountains, and at the start or end of daily walks when needed.
-To access the bear hide in the evenings, we make use of locally provided Jeeps and off-road vehicles, the only vehicles capable of coping with the often rough and muddy forestry tracks.
+To access the bear hide in the evenings, we make use of locally provided Jeeps and off-road vehicles.
+These are ex-military vehicles capable of coping with the often rough and muddy forestry tracks.
+Please be aware that these vehicles do not have seatbelts fitted.

 Weather & Seasonality